 Opportunities in Oxford

-This group provides support and advice for those who are looking for work, considering volunteering, are interested in career planning or personal development.
-At the meetings, invited speakers focus on career-related topics.
+This group works with the Careers Advisor for partners in providing support and advice for those who are looking for work, are considering volunteering, are interested in career planning or in personal development.

 Newcomers with Children (0-4)